Orange County Inches Closer To Moving Into Red Tier Allowing More Businesses To Reopen

 However, the state has made an exception that allows a county to move up to the next tier if two metrics are in an advanced tier and one is lagging behind.
 For instance, if the case rate per 100,000 remained in the purple tier, but the positivity rates were orange, the county could theoretically move up to the red tier if it can maintain those levels for two consecutive weeks, Kim said.

-“You’ve got to make it and then hold it for two weeks and one day and then you can reopen,” Kim said.READ MORE: 2 Chances Of Rain Headed For Southern California This Week
+“You’ve got to make it and then hold it for two weeks and one day and then you can reopen,” Kim said.READ MORE: One Killed After 2 Freight Trains ‘Converge’ In Buena Park

 “The case rate plateaued,” Kim said.
 “It was flat the last two days… I thought we’d be closer to the red tier, but we’re not.
 We didn’t make any progress over the last day, but I still think we’ll make it by next Sunday, but I can’t assure anyone of that.”